Answers to Health Care 2022 questions

 By Michael Pramik, Ohio Public Employees Retirement System

 For more information on this transition, visit the Health Care 2022 page at opers.org.
-Also, plan to attend a 2022 Open Enrollment webinar.
-OPERS will offer a webinar for both Pre-Medicare retirees and Medicare retirees this fall.
+Also, plan to attend a Retiree Health Care Under 65 webinar.
+This webinar was updated with new information in February.
+If you have attended one of these sessions, you may consider attending again this year.
 Visit the Member Education Center at opers.org to register.
 All webinars are also available as Recorded Presentations to watch at your convenience.

 Michael Pramik is communication strategist for the Ohio Public Employees Retirement System and editor of the PERSpective blog.
 As an experienced business journalist, he clarifies complex pension policies and helps members make smart choices to secure their retirement.